-Asked by businessman and moderator Brad Hirst at the Pleasanton Chamber of Commerce candidates' forum if they thought the City Council was headed in the right or wrong direction, the answers were:
+Asked by businessman and moderator Brad Hirst at the Pleasanton Chamber of Commerce candidates' forum if they thought the city council was headed in the right or wrong direction, the answers were:

 Wrong, said by City Councilwoman Cindy McGovern who is seeking the mayor's post, and by Realtor Karla Brown, a newcomer on the political circuit who wants a seat on the council.
-They said the council majority had for too long ignored the will of their constituents, citing votes to approve the Oak Grove housing proposal and against a citizens' measure to block hillside development.
+They said the council majority had a for too long ignored the will of their constituents, citing votes to approve the Oak Grove housing proposal and against a citizens' measure to block hillside development.

 Right, said Mayor Jennifer Hosterman and council members Cheryl Cook-Kallio and Jerry Thorne, who are seeking re-election, and newcomer Fred Watson, a manager at Open Heart Kitchen who also is seeking a council seat.
-The incumbents pointed to a host of capital improvements during their terms, including construction of the $10 million Firehouse Arts Center, which opens tonight, the lighted baseball fields on the Bernal Community Park, the approval earlier this month of the multi-million-dollar development projects on Staples Ranch, the extension of Stoneridge Drive to El Charro Road and Livermore, and the renovation of the Veterans Memorial Building.
+The incumbents pointed to a host of capital improvements during their terms, including construction of the $10-million Firehouse Arts Center, which opens tonight, the lighted baseball fields on the Bernal Community Park, the approval earlier this month of the multi-million-dollar development projects on Staples Ranch, the extension of Stoneridge Drive to El Charro Road and Livermore, and the renovation of the Veterans Memorial Building.

 Thorne, who serves on 18 regional committees and commissions, including the League of California Cities, said Pleasanton has managed to reduce its unfunded pension liabilities in the last several years, but a greater effort has to be made to add more contributions to reduce the liabilities.

 Hosterman cited a recent Money Magazine report that named Pleasanton as one of the top cities in the U.S. in its population category.